‘Super Troopers’ stars set their new firefighter comedy, ‘Tacoma FD,’ in our region. Why?

 “From a dramatic perspective, firefighters are heroes who are called on multiple times a day to save people and this can often leave them physically and psychologically damaged.
 Unfortunately, that makes for compelling TV,” Lemme says about the wealth of TV firefighters.
 “From our perspective — a comedic one — they often get called upon to intervene in ludicrous situations and also have stretches of downtime.
 Couple that with the fact that they live under the same roof for 24 hours at a time and [mess] with each other mercilessly and you have a hilarious world to play in.”

-In the series Heffernan plays Chief Terry McConky with Lemme as Capt.
+In the series, Heffernan plays Chief Terry McConky with Lemme as Capt.
 Eddie Penisi.
 They’re surrounded by a crew of firefighters, many sporting mustaches like the show’s creators — another import from “Super Troopers.”
-But not everything from their highway patrolman films made the transfer.
+But not everything from their highway-patrolman films made the transfer.

 “Those are bumbling state troopers, and that’s something we didn’t want to do with this show because we do have respect for the firefighters and what they do,” Lemme says.
 “The difference was clear: It has to be about firefighters that are great at their job.”